 Unlike many other forms of cancer, colorectal cancer typically grows for years before spreading.
 If caught early, it can be cured.

 A colonoscopy is a somewhat awkward and slightly embarrassing.
 It is, though, a highly effective method of finding colon cancer.
 Often, polyps that may turn into cancer can be removed during the colonoscopy.
 Other methods of screening that don't require colonoscopy are also available.
-Screening begins at age 50, sometimes earlier if you have a family member who had colon cancer.
+Screening, according to the American Cancer Society, should start at age 45 for men with average risk and sometimes earlier if you have a family member who had colon cancer.

 Unfortunately, 50% to 75% of people don't get a colonoscopy and benefit from their advantage over colorectal cancer.
 The National Cancer Institute estimated that in 2016, about 135,000 new cases would be diagnosed and 49,000 deaths will occur from colorectal cancer.
 Don't be a statistic.